apache/pulsar/site2/docs/cookbooks-deduplication.md

 ### Set default value at the broker-level

 By default, message deduplication is *disabled* on all Pulsar namespaces/topics.
-To enable it on all namespaces/topics, set the `brokerDeduplicationEnabled` parameter to `true` and re-start the broker.
+To enable it on all namespaces/topics, set the `brokerDeduplicationEnabled` parameter to `true` and restart the broker.

-Even if you set the value for `brokerDeduplicationEnabled`, enabling or disabling via Pulsar admin CLI overrides the default settings at the broker-level.
+Even if you set the value for `brokerDeduplicationEnabled`, enabling or disabling via Pulsar admin CLI overrides the default settings at the broker level.

 ### Enable message deduplication